Why does my fax machine not work on my VoIP phone line?

 For very technical users, the closest we can suggest to a solution is the following:

 1) reduce the transmission rate (baud rate) of the fax machine to the lowest setting possible.
-Usually this will make the fax transmit much rate slower as well as with much less clarity, however it also makes the signal less susceptible to distortion.
+Usually this will make the fax transmit much rate slower as well as with much less clarity.
+However, it also makes the signal less susceptible to distortion.

 2) enable “QoS” (Quality of Service) through your router for the VoIP service.
 Most VoIP providers will have some information on how to set this up.
 This will make it so that if your internet connection slows, the VoIP system will have priority through the router.
 This should maintain the quality of the VoIP transmission and make it more likely that the transmission will be understood on the other end.

-It’s important to note that there are many variables here – the VoIP provider, your internet provider, your fax machine, other systems that you are using on your network – as well as all the same that exist in the environment with each and every other fax machine you do business with is in.
+It’s important to note that there are many variables here – the VoIP provider, your internet provider, your fax machine, other systems that you are using on your network – as well as all the same that exist in the environment with each and every other fax machine you do business with is located.

 The best options for this is to either: